Lightning-AI/LitServe/README.md

 &nbsp;

 # Deploy AI models Lightning fast ⚡
-LitServe is a framework for deploying AI models at scale.
-It is designed do be simple yet powerfully scalable.
+LitServe is a high-throughput serving engine for deploying AI models at scale.
 LitServe generates an API endpoint for a model, handles batching, streaming, autoscaling across CPU/GPUs and more.

+Why we wrote LitServe:

+1. Work with any model: LLMs, vision, time-series, etc...
+3. We wanted a zero abstraction, minimal, hackable code-base without bloat.
+5. Built for enterprise scale (not demos, etc...).
+6. Easy enough for researchers, scalable and hackable for engineers.
+2. Work on any hardware (GPU/TPU) automatically.
+5. Let you focus on model performance, not the serving boilerplate.

 Think of LitServe as PyTorch Lightning for model serving (if you're familiar with Lightning) but supports every framework like PyTorch, JAX, Tensorflow and more.

 <div align="center">